aks9388/geeksforgeeks/README.md

 - Determine if Two Trees are Identical
 - Count leaf nodes in a binary tree
 - Find the Maximum Depth or Height of a Tree
+- Write an Efficient Function to Convert a Binary Tree into its Mirror Tree
+- Get Level of a node in a Binary Tree
+- Check for Children Sum Property in a Binary Tree
+- Write a program to Delete a Tree.
+- Find maximum (or minimum) in Binary Tree
+- Iterative Search for a key ‘x’ in Binary Tree
+- Convert a given Binary tree to a tree that holds Logical AND property